-Washington D.C. –-(Ammoland.com)- From June 25th – 27th Outdoor Nation descended on Washington D.C., led by Millennial Generation ambassadors and activists, for the purpose of amplifying the young adult voice on outdoor programs and policies – with focus on youth engagement in the outdoors.
+Washington D.C. –-(Ammoland.com)- From June 25th – 27th Outdoor Nation descended on Washington D.C., led by Millennial Generation ambassadors and activists, for the purpose of amplifying the young adult voice on outdoor programs and policies – with a focus on youth engagement in the outdoors.

-The team of young adult delegates met with members of Congress, administration officials and other important decision-makers to talk about America’s natural resources and funding priorities.
+The team of young adult delegates met with members of Congress, administration officials, and other important decision-makers to talk about America’s natural resources and funding priorities.
 Additionally, delegates received leadership training throughout the three-day event.
 The annual National Congress is sponsored by The North Face and has become a staple to the advocacy efforts of Outdoor Nation and The Outdoor Foundation.

 “Outdoor Nation is committed to empowering young adults in their efforts to re-connect their generation and themselves to the outdoors,” said Chris Fanning, executive director of The Outdoor Foundation, the organization that started Outdoor Nation.

 “Joining with Great Outdoor America week to help protect and promote outdoor engagement is important to our millennial ambassadors and we’re proud to help their voices be heard by policy makers and key influencers.”

 Next on the agenda, Outdoor Nation will gather in Los Angeles on June 30th for the largest, most diverse regional Summit yet — bringing together over 300 participants who represent the next generation of outdoor activists.
 The LA event is part of a series of 10 Summits held by Outdoor Nation across the country – connecting young leaders together to identify pressing outdoor issues, develop strategies to address barriers, and commit to taking action together.
 The LA Summit will be held at the University of Southern California (USC) and delegates will sleep under the stars at Los Angeles Historic Park.